TEFL Courses in Czech Republic

 Be wary of offers that seem too good to be true.
 Only trust verified volunteer organizations and read several reviews before committing to anything.
 Also, keep in mind that volunteering as an English teacher abroad is much different than taking a paid vacation.

 Taking a TEFL course in the Czech Republic is more of a commitment than a simple getaway.
 It's never too early to start planning.
 There are deadlines to register for most courses, often more than a month before the class starts.

 When to Take Your TEFL in Czech Republic

 Although many TEFL courses offer rolling admission, the best times to start four-week courses are in late summer or November and December.
 School semesters begin in September and January or February.
-You can the applying for teaching jobs before the class ends so you'll be employed shortly after getting certified.
+You can apply for teaching jobs before the class ends, so you'll be employed shortly after getting certified.

 Popular Destinations for TEFL Courses in Czech Republic

 The vast majority of TEFL courses in the Czech Republic will be in Prague.
 Any general Google search will show options in the city or just outside on the outskirts.
 If you are interested in another Czech location in particular, such as Brno, try using the name of that specific city in your search.

 What to Look for in a TEFL Course in Czech Republic